Jeffrey D. Goldman: O. J. Simpson civil case

 The Daily Journal wrote, "The key to Goldman's success is his earlier experience in areas outside of intellectual property law."
 Early in his career, Goldman handled "the difficult legal research and brief writing" for the plaintiff victims in the O. J. Simpson civil wrongful death case.
 His briefs in the case included one leading to the admission of Nicole Brown's diary entries, a crucial difference from the criminal trial.
 Lead counsel Daniel Petrocelli explained, "The least explored aspect of the case is Simpson's motive.
 You cannot just say this murder was a culmination of domestic-violence incidents.
 You need to tell the jury a story.
 This was about a stormy relationship."
 Time magazine reported, "That strategy made the difference in understanding Simpson...
 Nicole's diary showed that she and Simpson were having fights in those last weeks.
 Their hostilities had taken a cruel turn.
 Simpson sent Nicole a letter that was a thinly veiled threat to report her to the IRS for failing to pay capital-gains taxes.
 Infuriated, she started to deny him access to the children....
 She began to treat him like a stranger.
 That, Petrocelli said, is when three weeks of retaliation began.
 In that period, the lawyer argued, Simpson grew angrier and more obsessed with his ex-wife, developing a rage that resulted in death for her and Ron Goldman."

 The civil judge found the diary entries were admissible because they were pertinent to Nicole's state of mind, which in turn was relevant to Simpson's motive—reversing a crucial ruling from the criminal case that excluded the diary as "inadmissible hearsay."
 The civil court's novel ruling was upheld on appeal.
 The Los Angeles Times wrote that this evidence "helped the plaintiffs tell their story of domestic violence" and show that when Nicole "rejected [Simpson] for good in the spring of 1994 ... he erupted in the same uncontrollable rage that had caused him to lash out at her in the past—only this time, he was brandishing a knife.
 The $33.5 million civil verdict against Simpson "very nearly upstaged the president of the United States on the occasion of his State of the Union address," ending the case that "riveted America for two and a half years[.]"

 Other music litigation

 Los Angeles Business Journal identified Goldman as one of the nation's top music litigators.
-As "lead counsel in groundbreaking copyright infringement litigation" and "a veteran of high-stakes music industry skirmishes," he handled numerous cases that garnered media attention.
+As "lead counsel in groundbreaking copyright infringement litigation" and "a veteran of high-stakes music industry skirmishes," according to the Los Angeles Daily Journal, he handled numerous cases that garnered media attention.